sdorof1/java-persistence-frameworks-comparison/README.md

 1. Fetch single entity based on primary key
 2. Fetch list of entities based on condition
 3. Save new single entity and return primary key
-4. Batch insert multiple entities of same type and return generated keys
+4. Batch insert multiple entities of the same type and return generated keys
 5. Update single existing entity - update all fields of entity at once
 6. Fetch many-to-one relation (Company for Department)
 7. Fetch one-to-many relation (Departments for Company)
 8. Update entities one-to-many relation (Departments in Company) - add two items, update two items and delete one item - all at once
-9. Complex select - construct select where conditions based on some boolean conditions + throw in some joins
+9. Complex select - construct select where conditions based on some boolean conditions + throw in some JOINs
 10. Call stored procedure/function and process results
 11. Execute query using JDBC simple Statement (not PreparedStatement)
 12. Remove single entity based on primary key

 Each scenario has it's implementation in the Scenarios class.
-See javadoc of [Scenarios](src/main/java/com/clevergang/dbtests/Scenarios.java) methods for more detailed description of each scenario.
+See Javadoc of [Scenarios](src/main/java/com/clevergang/dbtests/Scenarios.java) methods for a more detailed description of each scenario.

 ## Model used